signalfx/integrations/signalfx-agent/README.md

 ### Verify Your Installation

-1. To verify that you've successfully installed the SignalFx Smart Agent, copy and paste the following command into your terminal.
+1. To verify that you've successfully installed the Smart Agent, copy and paste the following command into your terminal.

 **For Linux:**